sleepyOwl14/proximax-bc-docs/docs/sdks/documentation.md

 ## Guides

-The NEM Developer Center gathers a collection of [guides](../built-in-features/account.md).
-They show developers how to use NEM built-in features while following step-by-step use cases.
+The ProximaX Sirius-Chain Developer Center gathers a collection of [guides](../built-in-features/account.md).
+They show developers how to use Sirius-Chain built-in features while following step-by-step use cases.

 Each guide comes with at least one snippet.
 Snippets are executable pieces of code that solve the proposed use case.